AIDEA775/UNCmorfi/en/faq/08-permisos_internet.md

 resource : true
 ---

-* Internet access is necessary for updating the menu, the balance and the measurer.
+* Internet access is necessary for updating the menu, the balance, and the meter.
-* Camera access is for adding the card by scanning the barcode on it.
+* Camera access is necessary for adding the card by scanning the barcode on it.